-Eighty-five percent of Americans believe oral health is very or extremely important to their overall health, according to a survey from Delta Dental, and about 78 percent have dental coverage.
-Learn more about how preventive dental care, good oral health, and dental insurance go hand-in-hand.
+Eighty-five percent of Americans believe oral health is very important to their overall health, according to a survey from Delta Dental.
+However, only about 70 percent of Americans have dental insurance.
+More surprisingly, only about 48 percent of those with coverage actually see a dentist every year.

-It makes dental care more affordable
+Dental care is more affordable

-You’re more likely to get the care you need
+Dental insurance helps you get the care you need

-You’re more likely to avoid future dental problems
+Dental insurance helps you avoid future dental problems

 It’s good for your overall health